 - Custom URLs for your chatbot

-The next pricing package costs 15$ dollars per month for 500 subscribers and goes up with the amount of subscribers you have.
+The next plan is 15 dollars per month for 500 subscribers and goes up with the number of subscribers you have.
+1K subscribers is 20$ per month and 2K subscribers is 30$ per month.
 To my opinion, really feasible pricing rates.

 - Free trial